Annual Cooperstown Campus Safety Report

 When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually University Police, the Cooperstown Police Department, the Otsego County Sheriff, the Oneonta City Police Department, and the Oneonta Fire Department.
 Depending on the nature of the incident, other local or federal agencies could also be involved.
 University Police officers have been trained and certified in advanced police work that includes fire safety, firearms and firearms instruction, first aid and personal safety, hazardous materials, and rapid deployment.

 SUNY Oneonta’s website includes information about the University’s Emergency Response Plan and procedures, campus and fire safety, evacuation policies and procedures, and pandemic planning.
-The University conducts numerous emergency response exercises each year, including regularly scheduled drills, tabletop exercises, appropriate follow-through activities, and tests of the emergency notification systems on campus to assess and evaluate the emergency plans and capabilities of the University.
+The university conducts numerous emergency response exercises each year, including regularly scheduled drills, tabletop exercises, appropriate follow-through activities, and tests of the emergency notification systems on campus to assess and evaluate the emergency plans and capabilities of the university.
 (Please see Appendix A for evacuation procedures).

 Perhaps the most critical aspect of any emergency response is communication.
 In the event of a major emergency, or if there is an event which poses a threat to students, employees, or others, a “Campus Alert Bulletin” will be prepared and distributed in one or more of the following ways: